 Kind is another tool to deploy a Kubernetes cluster locally.
 Its specificity is that the cluster will be deployed inside a Docker container.

-Example of kind cluster with 1 master and 2 workers
+Example of the kind cluster with 1 master and 2 workers

 This solution allows you to deploy all type of clusters: